HVTI/Processing-Music-Vizualizer/README.md

 # Processing-Music-Vizualizer
-This is a simple project featuring processing.
 This is a Music Vizualizer created in Processing, a software sketchbook that uses Java as a foundation.
+To run this program, Processing is required; you can download the program at: https://processing.org/download/

 What this code does is that it projects a series of shapes moving in a 3D space.
 The shapes change in size and opacity based off of the volume of the soundtrack, and the coordinates of the mouse on the canvas dictate the color values.